mmbman/Katagiri/list.md

 1. *Blue Cliff Record* Case 61 – Talk 1

-1. The Awakening of Faith 10/19/84
+1. *The Awakening of Faith* 10/19/84

-1. Book of Equanimity: Dongshan's "Always Close" – Talk 1
+1. *Book of Equanimity*: Dongshan's "Always Close" – Talk 1
-1. Book of Equanimity: Dongshan's "Always Close" – Talk 2
+1. *Book of Equanimity*: Dongshan's "Always Close" – Talk 2

 1. *Blue Cliff Record* Case 61 – Talk 2

-1. The Awakening of Faith 10/26/84
+1. *The Awakening of Faith* 10/26/84

 1. The Four Sustenances – Talk 1
 1. The Four Sustenances – Talk 2